 Dismissal or threatened dismissal; Suspension or other discipline, or threats to suspend or invoke other discipline; Imposition of any penalty; Intimidation, coercion, or harassment.

 The violation of this section will result in discipline up to and including dismissal.

 6.F.
 Fund Raising Activities

-Fund raising activities, such as garage sales or bake sales, may occur on a Kardel site to raise money for items that are above our budgets under the following conditions:
+Fund raising activities, such as garage sales or bake sales, may occur on a Kardel site under the following conditions: